-5.1 Preliminary modelling
+5.1 Preliminary modelling and sensitivity tests

-ADMS was run a total of sixteen times; once for each year of the meteorological record and in the following four modes:
+ADMS was run a total of twenty times, once for each year in the meteorological record, in four modes:

-- In basic mode without calms or terrain GFS data. - With calms and without terrain GFS data. - Without calms and with terrain GFS data. - Without calms, with terrain and a fixed deposition at 0.003 m/s GFS data.
+- In basic mode without calms, or terrain GFS data. - With calms and without terrain GFS data. - Without calms and with terrain GFS data. - Without calms and with terrain and fixed deposition at 0.003 m/s GFS data. - In basic mode without calms, or terrain Aberdaron data.